 FOREWORD

-This Indian Standard (First Revision) was adopted by the Bureau of Indian Standards, after the draft finalized by the Animal Husbandry and Equipment Sectional Committee, FAD 32 had been approved by the Food and Agriculture Division Council.
+This Indian Standard (First Revision) was adopted by the Bureau of Indian Standards, after the draft finalized by the Animal Husbandry and Equipment Sectional Committee had been approved by the Food and Agriculture Division Council.

 With increasing application of artificial insemination technique in the national livestock development plans, a sizeable number of artificial vagina are being used and required regularly for the collection of semen from the stud bulls.
 This standard was, therefore, evolved to guide the manufacturers for production of quality artificial vagina.

 This standard was originally published in 1986 to maintain the quality and establish dimensional uniformity across the country.
 This revision has been brought out to bring the standard in line with the current industrial practices and requirements.
-In this revision following major modifications have been made:
+In this revision following major modifications have been done:

-a) Flexible type vagina has been removed.
+Flexible type vagina has been removed;

-b) The length of casing and cone has been updated and individually specified for both buffalo bovine and cattle bovine.
+The length of casing and cone has been updated and individually specified for both buffalo bovine and cattle bovine; and

-c) The requirement for material of semen collection tube is updated.
+The requirement for material of semen collection tube is updated.

 The composition of the Committee responsible for revision of the standard is given in Annex D.